CalyxOS/platform_packages_apps_SystemUpdater/README.md

 This app demonstrates how to use Android system updates APIs to install [OTA updates](https://source.android.com/devices/tech/ota/).
-It contains a sample client for `update_engine` to install A/B (seamless) updates.
+It contains a client for `update_engine` to install A/B (seamless) updates.

-A/B (seamless) update is available since Android Nougat (API 24), but this sample targets the latest android.
+A/B (seamless) update is available since Android Nougat (API 24), but this app targets the latest android.

 ## Workflow

-System updater app shows list of available updates on the UI.
+This app shows list of available updates on the UI.
 User is allowed to select an update and apply it to the device.
 App shows installation progress, logs can be found in `adb logcat`.
 User can stop or reset an update.
 Resetting the update requests update engine to cancel any ongoing update, and revert